potassco/clorm/docs/clorm/quickstart.rst

 The query is defined in terms of a chaining over the member functions of a :class:`~clorm.Query` object.
 Each function call returns a modified copy of the :class:`~clorm.Query` object.
-This technique will be be familiar to users of Python ORM's such as SQLAlchemy or Peewee.
+This technique will be familiar to users of Python ORM's such as SQLAlchemy or Peewee.

 .. code-block:: python